01

 Android travelers should verify whether their specific phone supports eSIM and how to activate a downloaded plan.

-Open official sourceTencent
+Open sourceTencent

 Reviewed Apr 2026

-Open official sourceNext setup path
+Open sourceNext setup path

 After choosing the core apps, finish the jobs that make those apps useful on the ground: data, wallet access, movement, and backup support.